BolajiAyodeji/Blogposts/cjxu6aool001n7ls1d5nfo1mt.md

 # Prerequisite

 * Prior knowledge of C++
-  (I assume you're learning C++, about to start learning or just reading this for fun, this article is not a C++ 101 tutorial, some understanding of C++ is needed.)
+  (I assume you're learning C++, about to start learning, or just reading this for fun, this article is not a C++ 101 tutorial, some understanding of C++ is needed.)
 * Visual Studio Code Editor
 Download [here](https://code.visualstudio.com/#alt-downloads) and read the setup docs for [Windows](https://code.visualstudio.com/docs/?dv=win), [Linux](https://code.visualstudio.com/docs/?dv=linux64_deb) and [Mac](https://code.visualstudio.com/docs/?dv=osx)
 * **Internet connection (!important)**